Key Takeaways

 - Insurers may choose to forgo subrogation if they project that the costs of recovery will exceed the loss amount or if the third party is insolvent.

-- Insurance company with a well defines subrogation acts can offer a policy at lower premium.
+- An insurance company with a well-defined subrogation act can offer a policy at a lower premium.

 About The Author